 The day on which we collect your recycling and waste bins may have changed.

-You should have received a new two year bin collection day calendar showing any day changes, including Bank Holidays, that will affect you.
+You will have received a new two year bin collection day calendar showing any day changes, including Bank Holidays, that will affect you.

 You can also check your collection dates online www.staffordbc.gov.uk/collectiondays.